 We are pleased to report continued progress, that has resulted in the completion of our two major projects: the exam hall and the eight-foot perimeter wall.
 The school continues to grow and improve as our Nigerian partners creatively strategize and prioritize our next steps.

 The summer trip was the most successful of all previous trips.
 Board member Elaine Chagnon, accompanied by husband Bob, were able to spend an entire week at the school, surveying the physical progress of the plant, meeting with the school board to discuss next steps, and engaging in conversation with teachers, students, and administration to gather valuable information regarding requests, improvements, and needs.

-Enrollment in Grace International School is on the rise after several lean years due to the tensions and threats of violence resulting from the last presidential election and its effect on the local population.
-Our numbers indicate that enrolment is up across the grades with an additional 100 students– and the number continues to increase.
+Enrollment at Graceland International School is on the rise after several lean years due to the tensions and threats of violence resulting from the last presidential election and its effect on the local population.
+Our numbers indicate that enrollment is up across the grades with an additional 100 students– and the number continues to increase.

 A Clear focus

-Our work with a grant writer continues, as we search for funding for a well and solar panels.
+Our work with a grant writer continues, as we search for funding for a well and school upgrades.
 We are in a position to move forward, as a requirement was to improve our presence on the web.
 Our board has worked very hard with a technology expert to recreate the website– please check out our new, improved look at africaep.org.

 Please consider a holiday offering as we move forward at this most crucial time.

 This page compiles information from outside sources, as well as AEP's own blog updates.